jonshiach/graphics-labs/_sources/pages/07_Moving_the_camera.md

 camera.calculateMatrices(window);
 ```

 Now that the `calculateMatrices()` method can take in keyboard inputs we need to capture the key presses and make appropriate changes to the `position` attribute.
-In the `Camera.cpp` file, add the following code before the `view` is calculated.
+In the `Camera.cpp` file, add the following code before the `view` matrix is calculated.

 ```cpp
 // Keyboard inputs